marszalekm/tinder_bot/README.md

 # WORK IN PROGRESS !

-Overall plan (it is being evaluated during production)
+Overall plan (it is evaluated during production)

 - [x] Implementataion of face recognition for the purposes of the project.
 - [X] Collection of images for training + images processing, transformation etc.